 2 & 3.
 Wiener Melange and Einspänner

 There are many types of coffee that you can try in Vienna.
-But these two are the most popular ones.
+These two are the most popular ones.

 What is Wiener Melange: Viennese Melange is a typical Viennese coffee made with espresso, half steamed milk and topped with milk froth.
 This is a local favourite, and it is tastes very similar to a cappuccino.